Transfering, please wait ..

 Special Provisions are mandatory instructions that apply to transporting a particular type of dangerous good.
 Special Provisions can be found in Section 4 of the IATA Dangerous Goods Regulations.
 Please refer to a current copy of the IATA DGR for expanded instructions when dealing with items or articles covered by a Special Provision.
 From the IATA Table 2.3.A. extract above, you can see that Internal combustion or fuel cell engines fall under Special Provision A70, which can be summarised as follows:

-(a) for flammable liquid powered engines:
+(a) for liquid fuel powered engines:

 1. the engine is powered by a fuel that does not meet the classification criteria for any class or division; or